uclaacm/hoth9-workshops/intro-to-git/README.md

 Incidentally, we used this git push command earlier when binding a remote repo to the local one.
 Now you know what it means!

 It's kind of useless to only be able to push code to the remote repo.
 What if we want to edit the code on the master version because it might have updates that our local version does not have?
-Thus, converse to `$ git push` we have the command
+Thus, converse to `$ git push`, we have the command
 ```git
 $ git pull
 ```